kqzh/kube-job-cleaner/README.md

 | delete-after    | 0       | delete job and pods after specified period |
 | with-configmap  | true    | delete configmaps which mount on job's pod |

-Environment used to init Elastic Client
+Environment used to init Elastic Client:

 | env                     | usage                     |
 | ----------------------- | --------------------------|